This post was most recently updated on 7th Jul, 2020

-Free Fire, the world’s most popular mobile battle royale game, is back with another exciting tournament for gaming enthusiasts – the Free Fire Battle Arena (FFBA).
+Free Fire by Garena has come with a tournament for gaming enthusiasts – the Free Fire Battle Arena (FFBA).
 Open to all players on the Indian server (India, Bangladesh, and Nepal), the online squad mode tournament will see teams battle for the title of the best Free Fire squad and a chance to win big from a prize pool of 300,000 diamonds – all from the safety of their homes.
 The FFBA will be the first Free Fire tournament for players in Bangladesh and Nepal and continues Garena’s mission to further engage its esports communities across the world.

 Registration for the FFBA opens on 21st May and will go on until 23rd May.
 Interested teams will need to sign-up for the Free Fire Cup (FFC), an all new in-game mode that will help support large scale online qualifiers for esports tournaments, including the FFBA.
 With the FFC, the FFBA will not have any cap on the number of participants, a first for Free Fire in India.